LucasBorboleta/Baltek/doc/Design.md

 # Introduction

-This document collects principles for the design of BALTEK.
+This document aims at collecting implementation principles and choices, as well as thoughts for not yet implemented features.
+Therefore the audience of this document is the interested developers in contributing to *Baltek* , but not the end-users of *Baltek*.

+# Implementation

+## CSS

+*w3.css* is used for the general settings, like fonts, but no *w3* style item is used. .

+*normalize.css* is not directly used, but  *w3.css* uses  some extract of *normalize.css*.

+## JS

+*JavaScript.isSexy* (http://javascriptissexy.com/)  is a blog on modern JavaScript and modern web application development.
+A chunk of code is used for implemented OOP inheritance in the *Baltek* classes.*Richard*,  the author of the blog, also quotes *Douglas Crockford*.

 # General design

-Let us decouple the various aspects of the software in order achieved the following objectives:
+*Baltek* aims at decoupling its modules  in order to implement, as easy as possible,  the following features or changes:

+- The user plays against another player seating in front of the same  desktop computer.
-- Playing against an AI.
+- The user plays against an Artificial Intelligence (AI).
-- Playing against a remote player.
+- The user plays against a remote player.
-- Playing either on a desktop computer or a smart phone.
+- *Baltek*  adapts  the visual aspect to either desktop or smart phone.
-- Changing the visual aspect of the software.
+- The developer decides to use another User Interface (UI) framework.

 Let us get inspiration from the **Model View Presenter (MVP)**